-What is the process of Glaucoma treatment surgery?
+What is the process of Glaucoma treatment surgery in Singapore?

 Treatment of glaucoma is targeted at treating the underlying cause and reducing the eye pressure.
 It is thought that with a decrease in eye pressure, blood perfusion to the optic nerve can be improved.

 The first line of treatment is usage of glaucoma medications like eye pressure-lowering eye drops.
 There are a multitude of glaucoma treatment eye drops, each with its own specific benefits and side effects.
 Treatment eye drops should be individualized and customized according to the individual’s characteristics and needs.

 When glaucoma cannot be adequately controlled by eye drops, it is then prudent to consider glaucoma laser therapy or glaucoma surgery for better control and treatment of the condition.
 Laser and surgery are not without risks, hence the decision to proceed should be made after detailed discussion with your eye specialist or doctor.

 Since there is no cure for glaucoma and visual loss is irreversible, the importance of early glaucoma detection by a doctor cannot be further emphasized.
 In fact, it is recommended that patients with obstructive sleep apnea should get screened for glaucoma and other eye diseases by an eye specialist or doctor.

 - Skorin L Jr, Knutson R. Ophthalmic Diseases in Patients With Obstructive Sleep Apnea.
 J Am Osteopath Assoc.
 2016 Aug 1;116(8):522-9.